 - A. Contractor shall coordinate scheduling, submittals and Work to assure efficient and orderly sequence of the dredging, and shall not interfere with the operations of Port tenants or shipping in any way.
 Contractor acknowledges that Contractor shall accommodate vessel traffic and/or berthing at dredging locations.
 No additional compensation will be paid by the Port for disruptions to dredging operations caused by vessel traffic and/or vessel berthing. - B. Contractor shall comply with any and all U.S. Coast Guard (USCG) security requirements for individual facilities, such as cruise, cargo and ferry terminals.
-At a minimum, Contractor shall notify the USCG 24 hours in advance of moving equipment, commencing work, or conducting surveys in such areas. - C. Contractor shall coordinate completion and clean up of work site. - Contractor shall not interfere with use of or access to adjacent buildings or property throughout the progress of the Work. - E. Contractor shall not close or obstruct waterways, streets or sidewalks without obtaining and paying for permits to do so.
-Contractor must adhere to permit conditions and clear area upon expiration of permit. - F. Contractor shall maintain accessibility from the street at all times to any fire hydrants within construction area. - G. Contractor shall not disconnect or shut down any part of the existing utilities and services, except by express written permission of the Port Engineer.
-Contractor shall submit schedule of estimated shut-down time for each service and each location in order to obtain such permission, and shall notify all interested parties, utilities, Municipal authorities, etc., as required. - Contractor shall, as necessary, coordinate with any other Contractors working on adjacent Port projects.
+At a minimum, Contractor shall notify the USCG 24 hours in advance of moving equipment, commencing work, or conducting surveys in such areas. - C. Contractor shall coordinate completion and clean up of work site. - D. Contractor shall not interfere with use of or access to adjacent buildings or property throughout the progress of the Work.